OlivierGeorgeon/osoyoo/docs/overview/Part_3_Easy_to_Read_Active_Inference.md

 Regardless of your skill level, you have made it this far -- you have built a robot car with your hands, you have learned how to move software around (Part I) and then you learned how to write some software in C/C++, build electronic circuits and make the software control the electronics (Part II).

-In Part I you become familiar with the hardware and software systems we are using.
+In Part I you became familiar with the hardware and software systems we are using.
 In this Part II you developed more experience with the software and you transitioned from the Osoyoo pre-canned demonstration programs to a more serious use of the robot car.
 At this point your robot car should be controllable from Python code running on your desktop/laptop.
 If not, then please go back to the previous Part II and make sure it is working, before continuing in this Part III.

 Ok... you successfully completed Part II and have a robot car you can control from your Python code.
 Now here you are.
 In this Part III we will start doing a bit more serious work.
 But, regardless of your skill level or experience, do not worry -- this manual will gently guide you through the steps.